 Growing up in ‘70s Nottingham, Tony and Kev shared a daily bus journey to school, usually dominated by talk of music.
 Whilst schoolmates might have been discussing The Clash, Gary Numan or The Undertones, the boys were delving into the country rock of Waylon Jennings, Creedence, Gram Parsons and The Eagles.

 On top of that, Kevin’s family happened to be close friends with Irish showband legend Big Tom McBride.
 ‘It was great to go back on visits to Ireland where he was god-like.
-He would take me out on the road with his band or to the Log Cabin pub he owned in Castleblayney and discuss country music for hours.
+He would take me on the roads or to the local pub and discuss country music for hours.
 By the time I was 18, I was hooked.’

-As Tony remembers: ‘The journeys to gigs were prime time to put a cassette tape on the car stereo of the latest from Emmylou or an old Gram Parsons album and find new songs for the set – alongside mainstays like Kenny Rogers, Don Williams and Johnny Cash.’
+With the formation of their own showband – The Rambling Boys – whilst in Sixth Form, the guys built even more gigging (and driving) experience, and the freedom to broaden the setlists further beyond mainstream country.
+‘The journeys to gigs were prime time to put a cassette tape on the car stereo of the latest from Emmylou or an old Gram Parsons album and find new songs for the set – alongside mainstays like Kenny Rogers, Don Williams and Johnny Cash,’ Tony recalls.

 Kevin sums it up: ‘What was certain was that country was in our blood and we realised that if you looked hard enough – beyond the Irish country genre and the big Nashville names hitting the mainstream UK charts at the time – you could find really cool country-influenced music being made.’